Execution of Mohsen Shekari: Reported crime

 On 25 September 2022, Shekari attended a protest against the death of Mahsa Amini in Tehran, Iran's capital city.
-During the protest, Iranian authorities asserted that he blocked or closed off a main road in Tehran, Sattar Khan Street, and used a machete to non-fatally wound a member of the Basij militia, which was sent in to quell the protests.
+During the protest, Iranian authorities asserted that he blocked or closed off a main road in Tehran, Sattar Khan Street, and wounded a member of the Basij militia, which had been sent in to quell the protests, with a machete.
 The militiaman required 13 stitches in his left shoulder as a result of the injury, according to the Iranian Student News Agency.

 Shekari's family has disputed the Iranian authorities' version of events and claimed that Shekari used non-violent means to separate protestors and security forces.
 Shekari's uncle, Mahmoud Shekari, told reporters that after witnessing security forces attacking protestors, Shekari had removed a guardrail and placed it in the middle of the street to block off the area.

 The Iranian judiciary's news agency Mizan reported on Shekari's charges following the execution; he was also accused of being a "rioter".
 Mashregh News Agency, which is linked to the state military of Iran, published a video reportedly showing Shekari confessing, although his family doubted the validity of the confession and due to his facial injuries raised claims that he had been tortured.
 The video showed Shekari confessing that a friend encouraged him to attend the protests and offered him a bribe to assault a police officer.